Apply for Admission

 This application should only be filed by individuals interested in programs within the School for Adult Learning.
 Don't forget to view the admission process for additional instructions!

 This application should only be filed by students who have a bachelor's or master's degree.
 Don't forget to check with your program of interest for additional application instructions!

 Notice of non-discrimination

-The University of Indianapolis does not discriminate on the basis of race, color, gender, age, religion, ethnic or national origin, marital status, sexual orientation, or gender identity and expression irrespective of whether the status is legally protected.
+The University of Indianapolis does not discriminate on the basis of race, color, national origin, sex, disability, sexual orientation (or gender identity or expression) or age in its programs and activities.
 The University complies with the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-This policy applies to applicants and students and to all other aspects of student life.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: